 - According to this Cracked video, if you say Saint Patrick three times on his feast day he will appear and offer spiritual guidance.
 If you let slip that you're celebrating it as a secular holiday you only vaguely understand, he will just yell at you.

-- In Gravity Falls, Bill Cipher refers to Xanthar as "The Being Whose Name Must Never Be Said", but then realizes that it is a special enough occasion to warrant saying the name.
+- Gravity Falls: In "Weirdmageddon", Bill Cipher refers to Xanthar as "The Being Whose Name Must Never Be Said", but then realizes that The End of the World as We Know It is a special enough occasion to warrant saying the name.

 - In Harvey Birdman, Attorney at Law, saying Mentok the Mind Taker's real name, Mufti, summons powerful magical winds.

-- In a South Park episode, saying Biggie Smalls' name three times while looking into a mirror will summon his ghost, which really pisses him off when he's got things to do.
+- In a South Park episode, saying Biggie Smalls' name three times while looking into a mirror will summon his ghost, which really pisses him off when he's got places to be.

 - In Peter Pan & the Pirates, speaking the name of King Kyros, a powerful winter spirit, summons him to you.
 Unfortunately, Peter Pan forgets this little fact whilst he's showing off a gem that he boastfully admits to stealing from Kyros' home.

-- The Chinese general Cao Cao (3rd century AD) was so well known for his rapid marches, the Chinese term for this trope since the time was "Speak of Cao Cao, and Cao Cao will appear."
-(And this was way before he could Google it.
-Impressive.)
+- The Chinese warlord Cao Cao (3rd century AD) was so well known for his rapid marches, the Chinese term for this trope since the time was "Speak of Cao Cao, and Cao Cao will appear."

 - A once-popular internet meme says this of Candle Jack, who kidnaps whoever speaks of him.
 It's a Discredited Meme nowadays - don't use it.